7 Startup Trends

 Of course, technology itself isn’t the key disrupter in most industries.
 Plenty of large enterprises have serious investments in artificial intelligence, for example.
 Rather, it’s how that technology is applied that turns entire industries upside down.

-Here are 7 trends startups will need to focus on if they want to make an impact in 2019.
+Here are 7 startup trends you will need to focus on if you want to make an impact in 2019.

 1. Artificial Intelligence